[Published March 6, 2020; Updated July 2, 2020]

-Provided below are updates to Stanford Transportation programs and services as a result of COVID-19 (also called novel coronavirus) and the shelter-in-place order, which has been extended through at least May 1.
+Provided below are updates to Stanford Transportation programs and services as a result of COVID-19.

 Find answers to additional frequently asked questions about the following topics by visiting these pages: